autonomoussoftware/metronome-wallet-core/README.md

 The following plugins are bundled:

-- `coincap`: Provides ETH to USD exchange rates.
 - `eth`: Provides connectivity with the Ethereum node.
 - `explorer`: Provides notifications and keeps track of new blocks, transactions and events.
+- `metronome`: Provides Metronome-specific functionality as interacting with the auctions, converter and token contracts.
+- `rates`: Provides ETH to USD exchange rates.
+- `tokens`: Provides base ERC20 token functions.
 - `wallet`: Provides base key/account management
-- `tokens`: Provides base ERC20 token functions.
-- `metronome`: Provides Metronome-specific functionality as interacting with the auctions, converter and token contracts.

 ## License